DrDomedag/LocoLamaTomeTraining/readme.md

 lr-scheduler-type: linear

 ## T3lli/Test
-Description: Using a more fit-for-purpose dataset containing human dialogue, the speed of training it enabled drove us to train it for a full 10 epochs, leading to significant forgetfulness and loss of performance.
+Description: Using a more fit-for-purpose dataset containing human dialogue, the speed of training it enabled drove us to train it for a full 10 epochs.
+However, this led to significant forgetfulness and loss of performance.

 Trained on: DIALOGSum (https://huggingface.co/datasets/knkarthick/dialogsum)